Antoine Philippe de La Trémoille: Arrest

-In company of three other men, he was walking through fields near Laval and Fougères, dressed as a peasant, when he stumbled upon the national guard of Bazouges, on 31 December 1793 in the village of Malagra.
-A sum of £30,000 was found on them, as well as a few luxurious objects, and a passport made 4 days before by the Ernée municipality.
+On 31 December 1793, in the village of Malagra, Talmont was walking through fields near Laval and Fougères, in the company of three men, dressed as a peasant, when he stumbled upon the national guard of La Bazouge-du-Désert.
+A sum of £30,000 was found on them, as well as a few luxury items, and a passport stamped four days before by the Ernée municipality.

 General Beaufort had them sent to him at Fougères, without anyone knowing who they were.
-A young girl in Saint-Jacques, seeing them pass, cried out : "it's the prince of Talmont!".
-Beaufort thus interrogated him.
+A young girl in Saint-Jacques, seeing them pass, cried out: "it's the prince of Talmont!"
+Beaufort interrogated him first.

-He was transferred to Rennes on 2 January 1794 and was thoroughly interrogated by François Joachim Esnue-Lavallée, after which the prisoner asked his transfer to Paris in a letter to the National Convention.
-Chained, he is thrown in a cell where he writes to general Rossignol.
+He was transferred to Rennes on 2 January 1794 and underwent a long interrogation by François Joachim Esnue-Lavallée, after which the prisoner asked for his transfer to Paris in a letter to the National Convention.
+Chained, he was thrown into a cell where he wrote to general Rossignol.
 Administrators, generals, commissioners, insulted their victims, especially the prince.
 But they were frightened that the prince, infected with typhus, would die in prison.
-Order came to transfer him to Paris.
+The order came to transfer him to Paris.

 Esnue-Lavallée put him on trial to the Vaugeois commission in Vitré, on 26 January.
 He arrived there almost dying, was subject to a new interrogation which he refused to sign, and waited to be trialed in front of the National Convention.
 He was immediately sentenced to death, protested the following day and asked for a transfer to Paris having ideas of general pacification to present.
 Instead of that, the commission took six artillery horses to transport him to Laval.

 It is said that Jean Chouan attempted to save him, but he was misinformed.
 The convoy, heavily escorted, arrived in Laval at nightfall and the execution took place then and there.
 His head was subject to different desecration, it was placed on a chandelier by Jean-Louis Guilbert, former priest and member of the revolutionary commission, then it was put on a pike and exposed over the gates of the Laval castle.
 Two days later, the prince's head was buried in the courtyard of the castle.

 His only son became colonel of the 5th regiment of Hussars, and died on 7 November 1815.